-OTTAWA, Ontario – A Canadian judge who asked a woman why she couldn't keep her knees together after she alleged sexual assault in a trial said Thursday that he is resigning from the bench.
+OTTAWA, Ontario – A Canadian judge who asked a woman why she couldn't keep her knees together after she alleged sexual assault in a trial is resigning from the bench.

-Justice Robin Camp said in a statement released by his lawyer that he will resign effective Friday.
+Justice Robin Camp said in a statement released by his lawyer on Thursday that he will resign effective Friday.

-Camp said he's sorry for the hurt he has caused.
+Camp says he's sorry for the hurt he has caused.

-Camp found Wagar not guilty, but the Appeal Court ordered a new trial.
-Last month, Wager was acquitted again.
+Camp found Wagar not guilty.
+The Appeal Court ordered a new trial and last month Wager was acquitted again.